crrood/flood/README.md

 Try to get all the squares to be the same color by changing from the top left.
 Solves for the shortest solution so you can see how you did.

-Support for any size and number of colors.
-Larger sizes and colors may take a very long time to initialize.
+Logical support for any size and number of colors, going up to 12x12 and 7 by default.